Who wouldn't want to spend a week, or a few months, in a tin box with un-showered friends and servo snacks?

 - Andrew Stephen

-Tell us what you love about being on the road, and remember what we've learnt from the Huck: "there ain't no surer way to find out whether you like people or hate them, than to travel with them."
+As the Huck once said, "There ain't no surer way to find out whether you like people or hate them, than to travel with them."